Reubinator/PCP-1v1lol-/README.md

 - "V" toggles ESP on and off
 - "N" toggles Wireframe on and off
 - "T" toggles Aimbot on and off
-(Note: Rapid Fire is always on and does not have a toggle)
+(Note: Rapid Fire is always on and does not have a toggle) Rapid fire patched, see top of readme

 ## Setup
 This script runs in tampermonkey you can download it at https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo